Eligibility criteria for statutory support - carers

 The cared-for person would be charged in-line with Derbyshire County Council's paying for care policies - however, if they weren't already receiving services from the local authority they would first need an assessment of their care and support needs to see if they were eligible for support.

-If the person you care for isn't eligible for support, you may be able to use a carer personal budget to buy services to give you a break from your caring role.
+If the person you care for isn't eligible for support, you may be able to have a carer personal budget (subject to eligibility) to buy services to give you a break from your caring role.

 Other helpful websites